Energy Transition International Inc.

 CCUS (Carbon Capture, Utilization, and Storage)

-Same as CCS, but includes utilization of CO₂, often in EOR operations.
+Same as CCS, but includes utilization of CO₂, such as using the CO₂ to drive the reservoir fluids towards the producer well in enhanced oil recovery (EOR) operations.

 Class VI (EPA)